Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After you join the AS-371, you will remain walking on it for the next 1.3 kilometers approximately.
 You will not join it again until you near the albergue in Venta de Escamplero, still about 4.0 kilometers away.

-650 meters after joining the AS-371, it takes you onto a medieval bridge, the Ponte de Gallegos (Galician Bridge) via a small diversion off the highway.
+650 meters after joining the AS-371, and after 8.8 kilometers total, the road takes you onto the medieval bridge, the Ponte de Gallegos (Galician Bridge) via a small diversion off the highway.
 This 13th century bridge, below, also has an interesting stone sculpture.
+I took the photo of the medieval bridge from the AS-371, as the little side road to the bridge just re-joins the AS-371 a few meters later.
+It is shorter to just stay on the road, and admire the bridge from a distance - a better vantage point than actually walking over the bridge.

-Ponte de Gallegos, Day One, Camino Primitivo, Asturias, SpainPonte de Gallegos, Asturias, Spain
+Ponte de Gallegos, Asturias, SpainPonte de Gallegos, Asturias, Spain

-After the Ponte de Gallegos, the pilgrim has to climb a long hill that you see in the elevation profile, about 9.0 kilometers into the day.
-First, it is about 600 meters on the highway, the AS-371 and through the town of Gallegos.
-It is not as pleasant.
-Here is the beginning of the long hill, below.
+After the Ponte de Gallegos, the pilgrim has to climb a long hill that you see in the elevation profile above, beginning after about 9.0 kilometers into the day.
+The first 600 meters of this climb is on the highway, the AS-371 and through the town of Gallegos.
+It is not all that pleasant.
+Here is the beginning of the long hill on the pavement, shown below.
+Just before the orange building on the right, and covered in the brush, is another water fountain, at a lavadero, with potable water.

-As it turned out, had we stayed on the AS-371 after Gallegos we would have walked a more direct and shorter route into Escamplero.
-It is almost exactly 1.0 kilometer on the road, versus about 1.85 kilometers on the off road path.
+As it turned out, had we stayed on the AS-371 after Gallegos and not turned off onto the shady lane, we would have walked a more direct and shorter route into Escamplero; however, it will also be sunnier and hotter.
+It is almost exactly 1.0 kilometer on the road, versus about 1.85 kilometers on the off-road lane.
+Not only is the highway shorter, you don’t lose any altitude either!
 Choose your own route as you see fit.
+Short, open and sunny along more dangerous pavement, or longer, cooler and more elevation loss/gain on the Roman lane?

 If you walk down the hill from the sign, the main entrance to the restaurant can be found, with outdoor tables and a marvelous view of the mountains to the west.
 It is here in the bar that you register for the municipal Albergue de Peregrinos de Escamplero, (+34 985 799 005), If you want the rooms, inquire here as well.
 They have two double rooms and one triple.